-Ancient, Semi-Natural Woodland and Veteran Trees
+PP15 - Ancient, Semi-Natural Woodland and Veteran Trees

-Planning permission will not be granted for development which would adversely affect an area of ancient, semi-natural woodland or an ancient or veteran tree.
+Planning permission will not be granted for development which would adversely affect an area of ancient, semi-natural woodland or veteran tree.

-3.16.1 Ancient, semi-natural woods are those areas of woodland which have had a continuous cover of native trees and plants since at least 1600AD, and have not been cleared and/or extensively replanted since then.
+Ancient, semi-natural woods are those areas of woodland which have had a continuous cover of native trees and plants since at least 1600AD, and have not been cleared and/or extensively replanted since then.
 These ancient woodlands are vitally important for biodiversity and as part of the historic landscape of the district.
 As a habitat, ancient semi-natural woodland is home to many of the UK's most threatened species.
 Peterborough is one of the least wooded areas of the UK.
-The main pockets of ancient, semi-natural woodland within the District lie to the west of Peterborough.
+The main pockets of ancient semi-natural woodland within the district lie to the west of Peterborough.
 However, such woodland is rare in the Fens due to its historic wetland origins.

-- 3.16.2 An ancient tree is one that is old relative to the longevity of other trees of the same species, that is in the ancient stage of its life or that has biological, aesthetic or cultural interest because of its age.
-A veteran tree is usually in the mature stage of its life and has important wildlife and habitat features. - 3.16.3The Council's Trees and Woodland Strategy sets out its strategy for the management of trees and woodland in Peterborough and gives some guidance on management practices.
+A veteran tree is one that is old relative to the longevity of other trees of the same species, that is in the ancient stage of its life or a tree that has biological, aesthetic or cultural interest because of its age.
+As with ancient semi-natural woodlands, a veteran tree has special conservation value for these reasons.

+The Council's Trees and Woodland Strategy sets out its strategy for the management of trees and woodland in Peterborough and gives some guidance on management practices.
-Core Strategy policy: CS 21 - Biodiversity and Geological Conservation

-OB19 - Climate Change

-OB20 - Sites of Environmental Importance
+Core Strategy policy: CS 21 - Biodiversity and Geological Conservation Core Strategy objectives: OB2 - Environment Capital OB19 - Climate Change OB20 - Sites of Environmental Importance

-3.16.4This issue was raised in the Issues and Options document (PP53).
+This issue was raised in the Issues and Options document (PP53).
 The most favoured option (supported by 44% of the respondents) was for us to include a specific policy preventing development that would adversely affect ancient, semi-natural woodland and veteran trees.
 The next favoured option was to merge this issue with 'other sites of Nature Conservation Interest' (PP45).
 This option was supported by only 22% of the respondents.
-Policy PP16 is included to prevent development that would adversely affect ancient, semi-natural woodland and veteran trees.
+Policy PP15 is included to prevent development that would adversely affect ancient, semi-natural woodland and veteran trees.